 When and where is the conference?

-How will you decide on roundtable topics?
+How did you decide on roundtable topics?

 How can I join a roundtable?